Institutional Research & Assessment

 - Great Colleges Survey

-In addition, the Office of Institutional Research and Assessment is responsible for ensuring compliance with federal data reporting, including Integrated Postsecondary Education Data System (IPEDS) and Gainful Employment.
+In addition, the Office of Institutional Research and Assessment is responsible for ensuring compliance with federal data reporting, including Integrated Postsecondary Education Data System (IPEDS).

 Please feel free to explore the types of data and reports that are available and contact us with any further questions.